influxdata/telegraf/plugins/inputs/amd_rocm_smi/README.md

 information provided by `rocm-smi` can vary so that some fields would start/stop appearing in the metrics upon updates.
-The `rocm-smi` JSON output is not perfectly homogeneous and is possibly changing in the future, hence parsing and unmarshaling can start failing upon updating ROCm.
+The `rocm-smi` JSON output is not perfectly homogeneous and is possibly changing in the future, hence parsing and unmarshalling can start failing upon updating ROCm.

 Inspired by the current state of the art of the `nvidia-smi` plugin.